 Google Meet is getting new support for iOS; the iOS version of the app will soon get the Grid View feature.
 The Grid feature displays all participants in a call at once.

 This feature is not brand new.
-The grid view feature is already available on the web version of the service, but it did not have the same feature for the iOS mobile version.
+The grid view feature is already available on the service’s web version, but it did not have the same feature for the iOS mobile version.

-Google announced this change in a recent tweet via the Google Workspace handle, which states: “Have a bigger impact on a smaller screen with #GoogleMeet tile view on your mobile devices, rolling out now on iOS and coming soon to Android!”
+Google announced this change in a recent tweet via the Google Workspace handle: “Have a bigger impact on a smaller screen with #GoogleMeet tile view on your mobile devices, rolling out now on iOS and coming soon to Android!”

 Grid View’s image accompanies the tweet on mobile devices, which clearly shows all the people engaged in a single video call.